Buy less. Buy better.

-Fast fashion is like junk food: cheap, addictive and ultimately bad both for you and the environment.
+Fast fashion is like junk food: cheap, addictive and ultimately bad for you and the environment.
 It’s a love-hate relationship built on exploitation and fads to drive consumerism.
-Citizen Wolf exists instead to promote a healthier relationship with the clothes you wear.
-Built around the three core principles below, our mantra is “buy better by buying less” because the less we all buy the more we protect our only planet’s limited resources.
+Citizen Wolf exists instead to promote a healthier relationship with the clothes you wear, built around the three core principles below.

 Local is best.

 You know food miles?
 Well the exact same thing applies in fashion and most of your clothes have criss-crossed the planet spewing unnecessary carbon in the process.
-This is clearly insane, so our story begins by building the shortest supply chain in the game: our core fabrics are knitted in Melbourne, every garment is cut in our Darlinghurst concept store and our seamstresses are a short walk away.
+This is clearly insane, so our story begins by building the shortest supply chain in the game and proudly playing our part in the renaissance of local manufacturing.
+Our core fabrics are knitted in Melbourne and every Citizen Wolf garment is cut and sewn in our Darlinghurst micro factory / shop where our staff are paid award wages or better.

 Ethical is mandatory.

 We source our fabrics from Ethical Clothing Australia (ECA) accredited mills which are regularly audited to ensure zero labour exploitation.
-Our seamstresses are independent and paid above average piece rates due to their exceptional attention to detail.
-And our Merino Wool jersey is certified cruelty-free and sourced only from unmulesed sheep in Australia and NZ.
+We use organic cotton where we can and our merino wool is certified cruelty-free, sourced only from unmulesed sheep in Australia and NZ.

 Sustainable is non-negotiable.